 Morrow’s Journey of LGBTQIA+ Inclusion

 Morrow is a place that welcomes, accepts, includes, and affirms people of all sexual and gender identities.
-We are a proud member of the Reconciling Ministries Network.
+We are a proud member of the Reconciling Ministries Network (RMN).
 RMN is committed to intersectional justice across and beyond the United Methodist connection, working for the full participation of all LGBTQ+ people throughout the life and leadership of the Church.

 Morrow’s Journey of LGBTQIA+ Inclusion